 Vector Spaces

 A vector space is a set of objects (vectors) equipped with two operations: vector addition and scalar multiplication.
-These operations must satisfy a set of axioms to ensure that the structure behaves in a predictable way.
+These operations must satisfy a set of axioms to make sure the structure behaves in a predictable way.
 These axioms ensure properties like closure under addition and scalar multiplication, existence of a zero vector, and existence of additive inverses.

 Examples of vector spaces include: